 “No, there are ten bedrooms we use.”
 She stepped close, softly held my arm, then leaned into me.

 “What about the police?”

 “Where are you from?”

 “You speak Spanish well.
 But I’ve got to go.”

 “You could come with me first, then go to the play.”

 I ignored a few more propositions walking down Calle Montera en route to adjacent Plaza Puerto del Sol where hordes of young people protest political issues and sell watches, clothes, art, and other items.
 And then I took a cab to the Matadero, once a massive series of slaughterhouses, and watched “Incrementum,” a humorous play about six women who are angry with their “jefe del departmento,” the boss.
 These stunning and dynamic young actresses, I felt, must have begun life under more congenial circumstances than the prostitutes.

 The following day I began talking to taxi drivers, hotel workers, waiters, and others about my experiences with the ladies on the street.
-Repeatedly I was told that most of the women on Calle Montera are from Romania though some come from Bulgaria and Slovenia and elsewhere in the European Union, which allows citizens from member nations easy movement for residence and work.
+They usually responded that most of the women on Calle Montera are from Romania though some come from Bulgaria and Slovenia and elsewhere in the European Union, which allows citizens from member nations easy movement for residence and work.
 Legally or illegally overcoming documentary difficulties are many women from Russia, Africa, and South America.

 “I’m surprised the police don’t do anything,” I told one taxi driver.